Abdullah Al-Humayan

-Abdullah Al-Humayan (عبد الله الهميان; born 24 July 1988) is a Saudi professional footballer who plays for Al-Rawdhah as a midfielder.
+Abdullah Al-Humayan (عبد الله الهميان; born 24 July 1988) is a Saudi professional footballer who plays as a midfielder.

 Career

 Al-Humayan began his career with the Al-Rawdhah and spent three years at the club.
 On 11 July 2011, Al-Humayan joined Al-Jeel.
 On 24 October 2016, he was suspended for a year and fined 300,000 riyals for manipulating the match against Al-Mujazzal.
 On 3 September, Al-Humayan joined the newly promoted MS League side Al-Adalah.
 After only one season with the club, he helped Al-Adalah get promoted to the Pro League for the first time in the club's history.
 On 9 June 2019, Al-Humayan renewed his contract with Al-Adalah.